tekknolagi/tekknolagi.github.com/_posts/2022-10-18-cinder-jit-bisect.md

 other moving parts like needing to send network traffic or something.
 We can probably use some form of tracing and bisect to automatically slim the repro.

+Compiler and interpreter unit tests can be a pain to write but they have saved me countless times over the past couple of years.
+Being able to isolate each and every small optimizer change is so, so helpful.

 ## Similar work

 Speaking of automatically slimming the repro, [C-Reduce][creduce] is a tool by